 The High School and Beyond Plan is a graduation requirement.
 This document is designed to help students think about their future and choose coursework that prepares them for their goals after high school.

 Students can begin developing the plan in middle school by working with their parents and school staff to create a High School and Beyond Plan that is based on their own Personalized Pathway Requirement.
 Students continue to revise plans each year throughout high school as interests or goals change.

 Selecting Courses in High School

 Student plans following high school should be a primary consideration for determining the academic rigor of high school courses.
-Students who are furthering their education at the college or university level can expect admission officers to view high school course schedule as a blueprint of the student's education.
+Students who are furthering their education at the college or university level can expect admission officers to view their high school course schedule as a blueprint of the student's education.
 They are looking for a solid foundation of learning that students can build on in college.

-To create a good foundation, students should take at least five solid academic classes every year.
+To create a good foundation, students should take at least six solid academic classes every year.
 Starting with the basics in the freshman and sophomore years and moving to more advanced courses in the junior and senior years.

 The following recommendations are standard for success in high school and beyond, whether students plan to attend a four-year or two-year college.

 Students need English classes every year.
 Traditional courses, such as American and English literature, help improve writing skills, reading comprehension, and vocabulary.

 Students need algebra and geometry for college entrance exams, college math classes and for many careers.
 Students should take these classes early so there is time to enroll in advanced science and math classes to demonstrate readiness for college-level work.